nk-felix/Strategic-YouTube-Influencer-Targeting-Data-Driven-Approach-to-Maximizing-ROI/README.md

 - Total views
 - Total number of videos uploaded
-- Engagement metrics (e.g., average views per video, likes, comments) This dashboard enables the marketing team to make data-driven decisions when selecting YouTubers for collaborations, ensuring campaigns are targeted, impactful, and aligned with the audience reach and engagement levels of each creator.
+- Engagement metrics (e.g., average views per video, likes, comments)

+This dashboard enables the marketing team to make data-driven decisions when selecting YouTubers for collaborations, ensuring campaigns are targeted, impactful, and aligned with the audience reach and engagement levels of each creator.

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I need a dashboard that provides clear insights into the performance of YouTube channels in the UK.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+The goal is to identify which channels have the highest reach and engagement, using metrics such as subscriber count, total views, and average views per video.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+These insights will help guide strategic decisions on influencer partnerships to ensure each marketing campaign delivers the strongest possible results.

 # Data source